Promise and async/await Guide: How to Read JavaScript Async Code Clearly

 • how both differ from callback-heavy code

-The key idea is this: Promise represents a value that will complete later, and async/await is syntax that makes Promise-based code easier to read.
+The key idea is this: Promise represents a value that will complete later, and async/await is syntax that makes Promise-based async code easier for humans to read and maintain.

-A Promise is a JavaScript object that represents a result that does not exist yet but will exist later.
+A Promise is a JavaScript object that represents work whose result does not exist yet but will exist later.

 For example, a network request does not return data immediately.
-A Promise lets code describe:
+A Promise provides a standard way to describe whether that work is:

 • still waiting